Updating your browser will give you an optimal website experience. Learn more about our supported browsers.

-Once you cash or deposit your withdrawal check, your withdrawal is final.
+Once your payment has been deposited into your bank account, your withdrawal is final.
 You cannot take back your decision.

-However, if you have not cashed or deposited the check, you can cancel your withdrawal within 60 days from the date on the check.
+For rollover checks, you have 60 days from the date on the check to return.
 To cancel, send the check back to TCDRS and ask us to void the check.

 Once we have received or voided your check, we can restore your TCDRS account.